Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/folder_options/locking_the_format.md

 ##### The status bar icon can be removed

-The information icon (or its padlock equivalent) are generated on the status bar using the \<ib:inline-code\>`{fl}`\</ib:inline-code\> code.
+The information icon (or its padlock equivalent) are generated on the status bar using the `{fl}` code.
 Since the status bar is configurable via Preferences, it's possible this code can be removed - in which case the icon won't be visible any more.
 You can still use the format lock using the menu commands mentioned above.